vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/02-workflow-resources.md

 file: ~/exercises/my-first-workload-step-2-image.yaml
 ```

-Notice, again, that several fields were dynamically populated with information from your workload (name, tag).
+Notice, again, that a couple of fields—name and tag—were dynamically populated with information from your workload.

 Notice that the value of `.status.artifact.url` from the GitRepository resource was automatically provided as the source url for the Image resource.
 ```editor:select-matching-text